telstrapurple/PurpleInterviews/src/interviews/data.md

 1. Create visuals using the modelled data that allow the business to answer the following questions.
    - What is the average price of fuel across the region over all time?
    - On what date and where can they find the cheapest fuel after the discount has been applied?
 We should be able to compare the full price and the discounted price.
-   - See a list of the top 10 sites with the cheapest fuel price on a given date?
+   - See a list of the top 10 sites with the cheapest fuel price for a chosen date?
-   - Be able to drill-down into all the details for a the top 10 cheapest fuel stations?
+   - Be able to drill-down into all the details for the top 10 cheapest fuel stations?
    - Discover quickly which sites are open 24 hours a day?

 ### General